 Communion Care members clean and store communion ware after the services.

-Communication/Audio Visual Teams monitor and maintain the sound systems for worship services, videotape, edit, and duplicate worship services, and reach out to the community in many ways as they share the message of God and his love by way of live radio broadcast, pod streams, and other forms of media.
+Communication/Audio Visual Teams monitor and maintain the sound systems for worship services, assist with our Live-stream broadcasts and worship-lyric screens; reaching out to the community in many ways as they share the message of God and His love by way of our Sunday morning radio broadcast (WRMN), our livestreams and other forms of media.